-- Write down your password and seed phrase on a piece of paper and laminate it (making water proof).
+- Write down your password and seed phrase on a piece of paper and laminate it (making it waterproof).

-- Have multiple copies located in multiple locations, incase you lose one, you have backups (perhaps at friends or family members home whom you trust... just the password/seed phrase, never the wallet itself)
+- Have multiple copies located in multiple locations, in case you lose one, you have backups (perhaps a friend or family member's home whom you trust... just the password/seed phrase, never the wallet itself)